flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/ext-lt.md

 - OFF:
     - Taxi and takeoff lights off.

-Note: These two lights, attached to the nose gear strut, go off automatically when landing gear is retracted.
+Note: These two lights, attached to the nose gear strut, go off automatically when the landing gear is retracted.

 #### TAXI